nodejs/node/doc/api/buffer.markdown

     Stability: 2 - Stable

-Pure JavaScript is Unicode-friendly but not nice to binary data.
-When dealing with TCP streams or the file system, it's necessary to handle octet streams.
-Node.js has several strategies for manipulating, creating, and consuming octet streams.
+Prior to the introduction of `TypedArray` in ECMAScript 2015 (ES6), the JavaScript language had no mechanism for reading or manipulating streams of binary data.
+The `Buffer` class was introduced as part of the Node.js API to make it possible to interact with octet streams in the context of things like TCP streams and file system operations.

+Now that `TypedArray` has been added in ES6, the `Buffer` class implements the `Uint8Array` API in a manner that is more optimized and suitable for Node.js' use cases.

-Raw data is stored in instances of the `Buffer` class.
-A `Buffer` is similar to an array of integers but corresponds to a raw memory allocation outside the V8 heap.
-A `Buffer` cannot be resized.
+Instances of the `Buffer` class are similar to arrays of integers but correspond to fixed-sized, raw memory allocations outside the V8 heap.
+The size of the `Buffer` is established when it is created and cannot be resized.

-The `Buffer` class is a global, making it very rare that one would need to ever `require('buffer')`.
+The `Buffer` class is a global within Node.js, making it unlikely that one would need to ever use `require('buffer')`.

+    const buf1 = new Buffer(10);
+      // creates a buffer of length 10

+    const buf2 = new Buffer([1,2,3]);
+      // creates a buffer containing [01, 02, 03]

+    const buf3 = new Buffer('test');
+      // creates a buffer containing ASCII bytes [74, 65, 73, 74]

+    const buf4 = new Buffer('tést', 'utf8');
+      // creates a buffer containing UTF8 bytes [74, c3, a9, 73, 74]

+### Buffers and Character Encodings

-Converting between Buffers and JavaScript string objects requires an explicit encoding method.
-The different string encodings are:
+Buffers are commonly used to represent sequences of encoded characters such as UTF8, UCS2, Base64 or even Hex-encoded data.
+It is possible to convert back and forth between Buffers and ordinary JavaScript string objects by using an explicit encoding method.

+    const buf = new Buffer('hello world', 'ascii');
+    console.log(buf.toString('hex'));
+      // prints: 68656c6c6f20776f726c64
+    console.log(buf.toString('base64'));
+      // prints: aGVsbG8gd29ybGQ=

+The character encodings currently supported by Node.js include:

 * `'ascii'` - for 7-bit ASCII data only.
 This encoding method is very fast and will strip the high bit if set.